National Board Network

 National Board Salary Bonus

-As of 2013-14, teachers who hold a valid certificate from NBPTS for the entire duration of the school years will receive an annual bonus of $5,090.
-Upon initial certification, teachers will receive 60% of the annual bonus, or $3,054.
+Teachers who hold a valid certificate from NBPTS for the entire duration of the current school year will receive an annual bonus of $5,296.
+Teachers who attain a valid certificate from NBPTS during the current school year will receive 60% of the annual bonus of $5,296 for a total of $3,177.60.
+Teachers in qualifying challenging schools will receive an additional bonus up to $5,000.
+WAC 392-140-973(3) provides additional guidance on eligibility criteria.
 Bonuses are distributed by August of each year.

-Click here to see a current list of qualifying district school
+See a current list of qualifying district school offering bonuses